ucsb-cs8/w20/_lectures/lect06.md

 pdfurl:
 ---

-# Thursday Lectture06 Notes
+# Thursday Lecture 06 Notes

 ## Announcements:
 * Pay attention to minor details!
 They matter a lot.
-* The review is tomorrow at 1:30pm.
+* The review is tomorrow (Fri, Jan 24) at 1:30pm in **HFH 1132**.
 If any details about the time or location change, we will post on Piazza.
 * We will post a link to the notes and slides from the review session on Piazza.
 * Bring a pencil and eraser to the exam.
-No bluebook/scantron
+No bluebook/scantron.

 # Review